 What’s your best advice for other ADF veterans considering studying with Charles Sturt University?

-My best advice would be that if they are considering undergoing studies, they should not ignore this urge – grasp it with both hands.
+My best advice would be that if they want to find a career path and are considering undergoing studies, they should not ignore this urge – grasp it with both hands.
 One of the greatest misconceptions that many veterans seem to fall into is that their lives peaked when they were in the ADF.
 This is not true by any means.
 In fact, their service should be seen as a cornerstone for the rest of their lives.
 That experience matters.

 Ex-service personnel have a unique advantage of being able to operate under pressure, commitment to timings, punctuality, discipline and determination.
 These are qualities that many are searching for within themselves while studying; however, these are already deeply entrenched within all those whom have served.